-Since October is National Sensory Awareness Month AND Physical Therapy Awareness Month, it is a great time to introduce the very important connection between sensory and motor and how physical therapy can play an integral role in supporting sensory motor development.
+October is National Sensory Awareness Month AND Physical Therapy Awareness Month.
+It is a perfect time to introduce the very important connection between sensory and motor – sensory-based motor disorders.
+Discover how physical therapy can play an integral role in supporting sensory motor development.

 Physical therapists and physical therapist assistants help individuals maintain, improve and restore mobility.
-In working with kids with challenges, physical therapists help them to continue to “Move Forward”.
-Dr. Joni Redlich shares valuable principles regarding the benefits of physical therapy in working with children on the spectrum or with Sensory Based Motor Disorders.
-Before we move into her insights, let’s first take a look at Sensory Processing Disorder in a nutshell.
+In working with kids with various challenges, physical therapists help them to continue to “Move Forward”.

-Sensory Processing Disorder is more than an over- or under-responsivity and is a sensory craving that is part of one subtype: Sensory Modulation Disorders (SMD).
-SMD presents as a hyper- or hypo-sensitivity to the five main senses and difficulty with the additional senses of proprioception, vestibular and interoception.
+Sensory Processing Disorder is more than an over- or under-responsivity and a sensory craving that is part of one subtype: Sensory Modulation Disorder (SMD).
+SMD presents as a hyper- or hypo-sensitivity to the five main senses, in addition to, difficulty with the additional senses of proprioception, vestibular and interoception.
 Sensory Modulation Disorder is the most known sub-type.

 Wild recommends “clinically-based occupational therapy focused on providing the just-right amount of proprioceptive, vestibular, and tactile input to enhance discrimination.”